Man starts his day right with a delicious cup of hot coffee.

 You just started intermittent fasting (IF).
 Good choice.
 Thanks to recent research, we know IF has the potential to melt excess body fat (1), reduce inflammation (2), cut cravings (3), and protect against a variety of conditions and diseases (4).

-Does Drinking Black Coffee Break Your Fast?
+Does Coffee Break a Fast?

 Most coffee shops inject their flavored drinks, like lattes and macchiatos, with syrups and sauces that contain sugar and corn syrup.
 “Just one pump can contain upwards of 10 grams of sugar (just under one-third of the recommended total daily sugar limit of 36 grams for men),” warns Fernando.
 “It’s best to limit these drinks altogether, but if choosing to indulge it should be done within your eating window.”

 As for artificially flavored roast coffee like beans or pods that come in hazelnut, vanilla, or caramel flavors, Fernando notes that these are similar to drinking black coffee in that they have no extra calories or sugars.
 “It’s okay to consume artificially flavored coffee while fasting,” she says.
-“However, some studies suggest artificial flavoring may increase hunger (8) and the risk of type 2 diabetes (9) so it’s best to limit them in your diet when you can.”
+“However, some studies suggest artificial flavoring [and sweeteners] may increase hunger (8) and the risk of type 2 diabetes (9) so it’s best to limit them in your diet when you can.”

-What about coffee with cream or sugar?
+Does coffee with cream or sugar break a fast?

 • Nutmeg

-• Cacao powder
+• Cacao powder (in small amounts)

-• Natural sweeteners like monk fruit
+• Natural, zero-calorie sweeteners like 100% monk fruit or stevia extracts

 Unfortunately, buzzy supplements like collagen don’t qualify.
 Ditto for a splash of milk or almond milk—they contain too many calories.
 If you *must* drink your coffee with a splash of something, “try to limit whatever you add to no more than 30 calories to minimize any negative impact to the metabolic benefits of IF,” says Fernando.